 This category pinpoints areas of visual interest, for example, to highlight a tile treatment in the shower, artwork on a wall, a cove ceiling, or woodwork on a pretty vanity.
 Recessed and track lighting work well for most treatments.
 Under-cabinet lighting serves to add drama to cabinetry and as a nightlight after bedtime.

 Electricity and water don’t mix but they are unavoidably close in the bath.
-Always hire a certified electrician before making any changes to bathroom lighting.
-Among other things, he or she will make sure all outlets are fitted with ground-fault circuit interrupters (GFCIs).
+Your general contractor will hire a certified electrician to assess the layout and submit permits.
+Among other things, the contractor will fit all outlets with ground-fault circuit interrupters (GFCIs).
 Lighting fixtures within a certain distance of the tub or shower (check your community’s codes; it varies from town to town) must be “wet” or “shower-location” rated.
 If you want a furnished look in the bath, with a table or floor lamp, always, always make sure it is well clear of any wet area should it tip over.
 This means you would never place it on the counter next to the sink or on the floor by the tub.

 While bathroom lighting is undeniably about function, it also provides fashion.
 Whatever your style—traditional, contemporary, industrial, vintage—you’ll find fixtures suited for the wall and ceiling.

-Manufacturers like Robern and Baden Haus Spa offer medicine cabinets and mirrors lit up with integrated fluorescent or LED bulbs, perfect for a sleek effect or when wall space is at a minimum.
-Integrated lighting in a whirlpool, available from major companies like Kohler and MTI, can enhance your spa moments.
-Here, colored lights recessed in the tub surface create a soothing underwater light show—a.k.a. chromatherapy—while you soak.
+Medicine cabinets and mirrors can light up with integrated fluorescent or LED bulbs, perfect for a sleek effect or when wall space is at a minimum.
+Integrated lighting in a whirlpool can enhance your spa moments.
+Colored lights recessed in the tub surface create a soothing underwater light show—a.k.a. chromatherapy—while you soak.